 Traditional spring mattresses often become noisy after a while, with the coils squeaking and creaking every time you move.
 No one likes to be woken up by squeaking coils now, do they.

 Memory foam doesn’t ever get vocal.
 This soothing material will continue to quietly support and comfort you for years to come.
 Totally squeak-free.

 Traditional spring mattresses are the perfect breeding ground for dust mites and bed bugs.

 Memory foam is hypoallergenic and inhibits the growth of these bugs, due to its dense foam interior.

 Pocket Spring Memory Foam Mattresses

 If you’re wedded to the traditional feel of springs but want to experience the superior memory foam sleep experience – we have a solution.
 We have a range of hybrid mattresses in our range, which partner soothing memory foam with new and improved springs.
-These pocket springs provide the coiled support which you’re used to, but without all of the negatives.
+These pocket sprung mattresses provide the coiled support that you’re used to, but without all of the negatives.
 This hybrid design could be your perfect match!